harshitsinghai77/fictional-octo-funicular/posts/getting-to-understand-continous-delivery-for-machine-learning.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-In this article, we're going to go through some reasons why it's a good idea to package and automate continous delivery for machine learning projects.
+In this article, we're going to discuss some reasons why you should package and automate continous delivery for your machine learning projects.

+## What does packaging a container mean?

+Packaging a container means deploying it as a Docker container so that it can be easily deployed within the organization's kubernetes cluster.

+It also makes it easier for other developer to install and run your project without installing and setting up the project in the local environment.

+It's recommend to package your machine learning model into a container for ease of access, portabillity, sharing, distributing, and easy deployment.

+## What are characteristics of package machine learning models?

+1. Once the ml model is packaged as a container, it is effortless to run a container locally.
+2. Deploy the container in the cloud.
+3. Other can quickly try it out and interact with the container.

-## Critical checks you can add to verify a packaged model in a container is built correctly
+## Critical checks you should add to verify a packaged model in a container is built correctly

 1. Automated Checks